 TWC additionally promotes partnerships with employers to overcome barriers to meeting workforce needs through the creative use of technology and innovation.
 TWC takes steps to ensure that the staff of public schools, vocational service programs, and community-based organizations are trained and supported to assist all individuals with disabilities in achieving competitive employment.
-TWC also promotes the availability and accessibility of individualized training designed to prepare an individual with a disability for the individual's preferred employment.
-To this end, individuals with disabilities are given the opportunity to understand and explore options for education and training, including postsecondary, graduate, and postgraduate education, vocational or technical training, or other training, as pathways to employment.
+TWC also promotes the availability and accessibility of individualized training designed to prepare an individual with a disabilities are given the opportunity to understand and explore options for education and training, including postsecondary, graduate, and postgraduate education, vocational or technical training, or other training, as pathways to employment.